sdglitched/FastAPI-eCom/README.md

    `search/internal`: Endpoint fetches a paginated list of products associated with the authenticated business.
    `search/uuid`: Endpoint fetches a specific product by its UUID (Product ID) associated with the authenticated business.
    `delete/uuid`: Endpoint to delete a product by its UUID associated for an authenticated business.
-   _Note:_ This endpoint will be depricated in future update with the implementation of archiving.
+   _Note:_ This endpoint will be deprecated in future update with the implementation of archiving.
    `update/uuid`: Endpoint to update a product by its UUID associated for an authenticated business.
    ![](https://raw.githubusercontent.com/sdglitched/FastAPI-eCom/main/docs/imgs/product_enpt.png)
 4. Customer Route
    This route contains endpoints for performing CRUD operations on customer entity.
    `create`: Endpoint to create a new customer account.
 No authentication is needed for connecting to this endpoint.
-   `me`: It is a endpoint to fetch the email of the currently authenticated customer.
+   `me`: It is an endpoint to fetch the email of the currently authenticated customer.
    `search`: Endpoint to fetch a paginated list of customers from the database.
 No authentication is needed for connecting to this endpoint.
    `delete`: Endpoint for an authenticated customer to delete its own record.
    `update`: Endpoint for an authenticated customer to update its own record.